achilles945/websecurity/Docs/Methodology.md

 # Penetration Testing Methodology

 ## 1. Introduction
 This document outlines the penetration testing methodology followed for the **Web Application Penetration Testing Project**.
-The test uses the **Penetration Testing Execution Standard (PTES)** as the primary framework, with integrated testing guidelines from the **OWASP Web Security Testing Guide (WSTG)**.
+The test uses the **OWASP Web Security Testing Guide (WSTG)** as the framework.
 The objective of the penetration test is to identify and exploit security vulnerabilities, providing remediation suggestions for each finding.

 This penetration test is conducted on a **local instance** of the **OWASP Juice Shop** web application, which is intentionally vulnerable and designed for educational purposes.
 All testing activities are confined to this local environment, ensuring that no real systems or applications are affected.